-7. included in the UNICEF Multiple Indicator Cluster Surveys (MICS) - approximately 70 MICS to date,
+7. included in the 6th round of the UNICEF Multiple Indicator Cluster Surveys (MICS) programme - approximately 60-70 MICS to date,

 The Washington Group Extended Set on functioning includes domains that could not be included in the Short Set, obtains more information on some domains than are provided by the Short Set, and obtains information on the use of mobility assistive devices in order to assess functioning.
 The Extended Set has been implemented in 25 countries.
 An additional 8 countries have reported plans to include the Extended Set in an upcoming survey.